thetarnav/glitched-writer/README.md

 [![glitched-writer-preview](https://user-images.githubusercontent.com/24491503/67164275-06ab6900-f379-11e9-81ac-cab76dbc8dcd.gif)](https://codepen.io/thetarnav/pen/MWWyPzY)

-### What it is:
+### What it Glitched Writer:

-Glitched, text-writing npm module, with highly customizable settings to get the effect You're looking for.
-Works for both **web** and **node.js** applications.
+> A lightweight, glitched, text writing module.
+Highly customizable settings.
+Decoding, decrypting, scrambling, and simply spelling text.
+For web and node.

 ### Features:

 -  Writes your text, by glitching or spelling it out.

--  Highly customizable behavior.
+-  **Highly customizable** behavior.
 Set of options will help you achieve the effect you desire.

 -  Can be attached to a **HTML Element** for automatic text-displaying.